 Your healthcare provider will ask you questions about your pregnancy.
-He or she will also ask you about your symptoms.
+They will also ask you about your symptoms.

 Then your healthcare provider will give you an exam.
 The exam may be done with a tool (speculum) to look inside your vagina.
 Your healthcare provider will look for fluid leaking from your cervix.
-He or she will also remove some fluid to test it.
+They will also remove some fluid to test it.
 This is to check if it’s amniotic fluid, vaginal fluid, or urine.
 Testing may include: